se-for-sci/se-for-sci.github.io/content/week5/typing.md

 ### Simple types

-The type of a variable is generally it's class.
+The type of a variable is generally its class.
 So these are all types:

 ```python
 a: int = 1